- Twitch video buffering can cause many problems while watching your favorite streams.

-If you’re looking for a good VPN that won’t interfere with Twitch and other websites, we suggest that you try out CyberGhost VPN.
+If you’re looking for a good VPN that won’t interfere with Twitch and other websites, we suggest that you try out Private Internet Access.

 - Click the Menu icon in the top right corner and choose More tools > Extensions.

-- List of extensions will now appear.
-Click the little switch next to the extension’s name to disable that extension.
+- A list of extensions will now appear.
+Toggle the button next to the extension’s name to disable it.
 Repeat this step for all startup applications on the list.

-- Click the Menu icon in the top-right corner and select Settings.
+- Click the Chrome menu icon in the top-right corner and select Settings.